Time is running out for Hamilton

 Mercedes are normally pretty careful about not throwing each other under the bus, but the measure of their frustration with Bottas for not being further left so Verstappen had no space was clear from the fact that both Hamilton and team boss Toto Wolff remarked upon it afterwards.

-"I was covering my side of the track trying to make sure no one could come up the inside," Hamilton said.
+"I was covering my side of the track trying to make sure no-one could come up the inside," Hamilton said.
 "I was looking in my mirrors trying to keep whatever Red Bull behind and I thought Valtteri would be doing the same.
 But he left the door open for Max."

 "The cars are very difficult to judge from the mirrors what is actually happening behind you," Wolff said.
 "But I think if they would have been more to the left he wouldn't have passed, he would have been blocked."